bouk/staticfiles/README.md

 ### `NotFound http.Handler`

 `NotFound` is used to respond to a request when no file was found that matches the request.
-It default to `http.NotFound`, but can be overwritten.
+It defaults to `http.NotFound`, but can be overwritten.

 ### `Server http.Handler`